UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/exercises/html_renderer.rst

     The very least you need to know about html to do this assigment.

+.. rst-class:: left

   If you are familar with html, then this will all make sense to you.
 If you have never seen html before, this might be a bit intimidating, but you really don't need to know much to do this assignment.

   First of all, sample output from each step is provided.
 So all you really need to do is look at that, and make your code do the same thing.
 But it does help to know a little bit about what you are doing.

 HTML
 ----